ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 New entries in this registry are subject to the Specification Required registration policy ({{!RFC8126, Section 4.6}}).
-Designated experts need to ensure that the token type is sufficiently clearly defined to be used for both token issuance and redemption, and meets the common security requirements for issuance protocols defined in {{Section 3.2 of ARCHITECTURE}}.
+Designated experts need to ensure that the token type is sufficiently clearly defined to be used for both token issuance and redemption, and meets the common security and privacy requirements for issuance protocols defined in {{Section 3.2 of ARCHITECTURE}}.

 This registry also will also allow provisional registrations to allow for experimentation with protocols being developed.
-Designated experts review and approve provisional registrations.
+Designated experts review, approve, and revoke provisional registrations.

 This document defines several Reserved values, which can be used by clients and servers